thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-time-series-and-attributes-advanced-section.md

-This converter designed for binary payloads, this converter directly interprets binary data to retrieve attributes and time series, using specific byte positions for data extraction.
+This converter is designed for binary payloads.
+It directly interprets binary data to retrieve attributes and time series, using specific byte positions for data extraction.

 | **Parameter** | **Default value** | **Description**                                                                                                      |